When Should I Start Taking a Multivitamin?

 Do you remember taking a chewable multivitamin when you were a kid?
 Those brightly-colored pills may have saved you from a range of nutrient deficiencies, yet you probably gave them up long ago.
 However, there are lots of little bottles with a host of formulas lining supermarket and drugstore shelves.
 Are they effective?
 Should you start taking one such as The Myers Way® Multivitamin?

 Why Do You Need Vitamins?

 For optimal health, you must get all the essential nutrients your body requires to function.
-You must also guard against mineral and vitamin deficiencies, the most common of which are deficiencies in vitamin B-6, vitamin D, vitamin C, vitamin B-12, and iron.
+You must also guard against mineral and vitamin deficiencies, the most common of which are deficiencies in vitamin B-6, vitamin D, vitamin C, and vitamin B-12.